I’ve done the Reeves Brook Loop Trail at least 4 times in Harriman State Park. It’s one of the more popular and beginner friendly trails in the park.

 What to expect:

-1) Without a doubt, this route is harder and it’s felt right away.
+1) Without a doubt, this route is harder than doing it clockwise and it’s felt right away.
 You will be ascending on the white trail for most of it’s duration.

 3) The white trail and blue fork is easy to miss (where the 50 foot scramble is) so do note that it will be on your left and you will have to hike down, towards a mountain (where the scramble is) to see the blue marker.
 I missed this twice.